chinmaynema/chinmaynema.github.io/_posts/2021-04-11-Kasol-Chalal-Tosh.md

 hidden: false
 ---

-This is the (in)famous hippie side of the Himalayas, known by various names - "Mini Israel of India", "Mini Amsterdam of India", "Hippie Land", "Smoker's Paradise".
+Parvati valley the (in)famous hippie trail of India, known by various names - "Mini Israel of India", "Mini Amsterdam of India", "Hippie Land", "Smoker's Paradise".

 ## Duration and Time of Visit
 3 days, 2 night<br>